TUC building exterior

 group of graduating TUC students in caps and gowns

-We're part of the Touro College and University System, a network of campuses, locations and instructional sites in California, Illinois, Nevada and New York, as well as Berlin, Jerusalem and Moscow.
+We're part of the Touro College and University System, a network of campuses, locations and instructional sites in California, Illinois, Nevada, New Mexico, Montana and New York, as well as Berlin, Jerusalem and Moscow.
 Every year, 19,000 students study with us.

 Ideals We Live By